elgw/nd2tool/README.md

 ### Todo

- - [ ] Safe writing: Write to temporary file name, and rename to final name when writing is done.
  - [ ] Collect various nd2 files for testing.
  - [ ] Check for inconsistent dz values between image planes (shake detection).
- - [ ] Get permission from Nikon to distribute nd2sdk together
+ - [ ] Include the Nikon library in the repo (when permissions are sorted out).

-       with this repo.
-Request sent 20220701.
- - [ ] check that the channel names are valid file names and possibly convert spaces to underscores.
-Use toupper or tolower?
+Maybe some day:
  - [ ] Support time series.

-Maybe some day:
+ - [ ] check that the channel names are valid file names?
  - [ ] As an option to the Nikon library, consider adopting from [Open-Science-Tools/nd2reader](https://github.com/Open-Science-Tools/nd2reader).
  - [ ] Write tiff files without the tiff library like on